redleek/TacticalSpaceCheeseRacer/README.md

 TacticalSpaceCheeseRacer
 ========================

-A board game in which up to 4 players traverse a board trying to reach the far reaches of the cheese galaxy!
+A C# text-based board game in which up to 4 players traverse a board trying to reach the far reaches of the cheese galaxy!

 Game Concept
 ============